-We would only add that now that the position of the Company, since the passing of the Act of Parliament, is so much improved, it only requires a properly constituted Board of Directors of sufficient business experience to place the Company in the position to which the merit of its undertaking entitles it.
+We would only add that now that the position of the Company, since the passing of the Act of Parliament, is so much improved, it only requires a properly constituted Board of Directors of sufficient business experience to place the Company in the position to which the merit of its undertaking entitles it:

-We are. &c.
+We are, &c.

+FRANCIS MOWATT,

+CHARLES MORRISON,

-FRANCIS MOWATT, CHARLES MORRISON, W. CUTHBERT QUILTER, J. WOOTTON ISAACSON, of upwards of £50,000.
+W. CUTHBERT QUILTER,

+J. WOOTTON ISAACSON,

+Holders of Debenture Bonds of upwards of £50,000.